MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/New-ManagedContentSettings.md

 The parameter value can be a well-known message type such as Calendar items, a specific message class such as IPM.NOTE.SMIME, or a custom message class.
 The following well-known message types can be used:

-- For All mailbox content, use the value \*.
+- For All mailbox content, use the value `*`.

-- For the Calendar items message type, use the value IPM.Appointment\*.
+- For the Calendar items message type, use the value `IPM.Appointment*`.

-- For the Contacts message type, use the value IPM.Contact\*.
+- For the Contacts message type, use the value `IPM.Contact*`.

-- For the Documents message type, use the value IPM.Document\*.
+- For the Documents message type, use the value `IPM.Document*`.

-- For the Faxes message type, use the value IPM.Note.Microsoft.Fax.
+- For the Faxes message type, use the value `IPM.Note.Microsoft.Fax`.

 - For the Journalitems message type, use the value IPM.Activity.

-- For the Meeting requests, responses, and cancellations message type, use the value IPM.Schedule\*.
+- For the Meeting requests, responses, and cancellations message type, use the value `IPM.Schedule*`.

-- For the Notes message type, use the value IPM.StickyNote.
+- For the Notes message type, use the value `IPM.StickyNote`.

-- For the Posts message type, use the value IPM.Post.
+- For the Posts message type, use the value `IPM.Post`.

-- For the RSS items message type, use the value IPM.Post.RSS.
+- For the RSS items message type, use the value `IPM.Post.RSS`.

-- For the Tasks message type, use the value IPM.Task\*.
+- For the Tasks message type, use the value `IPM.Task*`.

-- For the Voice mail message type, use the value IPM.Note.Microsoft.Voicemail\*.
+- For the Voice mail message type, use the value `IPM.Note.Microsoft.Voicemail*`.

 Valid parameter values for custom message classes include:

-- A specific message class (for example, IPM.NOTE).
+- A specific message class (for example, `IPM.NOTE`).

-- The asterisk (\*) wildcard character, which indicates that the content settings apply to all message classes.
+- The asterisk (`*`) wildcard character, which indicates that the content settings apply to all message classes.

 - A specific message class that has the asterisk wildcard character.
 The asterisk wildcard character must appear as the last character in the message class.
-For example, IPM.NOTE\* (includes IPM.NOTE and all subclasses) or IPM.NOTE.\* (includes the subclasses for IPM.NOTE but not IPM.NOTE itself). \*.NOTE and IPM.\*.NOTE aren't valid values.
+For example, `IPM.NOTE*` (includes `IPM.NOTE` and all subclasses) or `IPM.NOTE.*` (includes the subclasses for `IPM.NOTE` but not `IPM.NOTE` itself). `*.NOTE` and `IPM.*`.NOTE aren't valid values.

 Notes:

 - When wildcard characters are used, these policies apply only to message classes that don't have a specific content setting.
-Therefore, IPM.NOTE.SMIME overrides IPM.NOTE.\*.
+Therefore, `IPM.NOTE.SMIME` overrides `IPM.NOTE.*`.

 - Specific settings supersede general settings, for example, Voicemail supersedes AllMailboxContent.